nuxeo/nuxeo-compatible-one/deliverables/nuxeo-requirements.md

 This means having a descriptor listing the required bundles and letting the OSGi deployment and provisionning system pull and activate the needed bundles dynamically.

 This kind of features is for example available using some forked versions of P2 director with Equinox.

-At the end this high level descriptor should be enough to create a specific instance of Nuxeo on the Cloud :
+At the end this high level descriptor should be enough to create a specific instance of Nuxeo on the Cloud:

  - the descriptor contains the list of needed features